 Merorarg is a river city in the heart of the Vetoubahr Sector.
 It straddles the Mern where all manner of craft move back and fro between the two sides of the city.
 Traffic is also heavy on this deep river with ships coming and going from the Thrawkrall Bay.
 The southern side of the city backs up to mine dotted hills of Pugad.
-Here the area is thick with fortifications protecting the city's southern flanks and those pointing to the passages leading downward into the Underdark (c.f.
-Pugad Dig).
+Here the area is thick with fortifications protecting the city's southern flanks and the passages leading deep, the Pugad Dig.

 Merorarg was founded in the cataclysmic years of the Varelay Upheaval (2608 LE - 16 HE).
 Several thousand Yarrokhal refugees, mostly Tragarans, fleeing the ravages of the demon empire Varelay went south.
-They travelled Underdark passages and waterways, helped along the way by the charitable people of Garâl-Thûru.
-At the time, Garâl-Thûru was a city-state, also under threat by Varelay and its desire to expand at the expense of its neighbors.
-Yarrokhal refugees did not remain long in the Underdark.
-They made their way to the surface founding a settlement on the Mern's southern banks.
+They traveled subterranean passages and waterways, helped along the way by the charitable people of Garâl-Thûru.
+At the time a city-state, Garâl-Thûru was also threatened by Varelay.
+Yarrokhal's refugees did not remain long in the darkness below.
+They made their way to the surface founding a settlement on Mern's southern banks.

 By the middle of the Horgon Era, Merorarg had grown into a wealthy city-state, Azrik's commercial hub.
 From its river ports, goods from inland cities like Gatiranda were able to send their goods on Merorarg's ocean bound vessels to distant lands.